tapir-test/tapir-website/_docs/customization/Custom_Implementation.md

 permalink: /docs/customization/customimplementation/
 ---

-As all instances are managed by Spring Tapir enables you to overwrite any implementation, even those provided by Tapir's core or any optional module.
+As all instances are managed by Spring <i>tapir</i> enables you to overwrite any implementation, even those provided by <i>tapir's</i> core or any optional module.
 This offers maximum flexibility to the user.

 <div class="panel panel-warning">